booch-nvidiacluster/nanoCluster/Documentation/Software.md

 sudo jetson_clocks
 ```

 10. Enable SSD swapping.
-Normally, for reasons of performance, one should not enable swapping when using Kubernetes but here we do so to trade off performance for greater working memory.
-There's no need to reboot at the end of this step (see also https://www.jetsonhacks.com/2019/04/14/jetson-nano-use-more-memory/).
+Normally, for reasons of performance, one should not enable swapping when using Kubernetes but here we do so to trade off performance for greater working memory (see also https://www.jetsonhacks.com/2019/04/14/jetson-nano-use-more-memory/).
 ```
 cd ~/Downloads
 sudo git clone https://github.com/JetsonHacksNano/installSwapfile cd installSwapfile
 ./installSwapfile.sh
+sudo reboot now
 ```

 11. Make the Nano headless and remove various unnecessary applications.